ClaspTV/vizbee-ftv-atv-demo-app/README.md

 3. Create and implement a [ReceiverOptionsProvider](/app/src/androidtv/java/tv/vizbee/screendemo/MyAppReceiverOptionsProvider.kt) to provide CastReceiverOptions and specify this in your AndroidManifest file.

 ### Code Setup
-Copy the files under [vizbee package](app/src/main/java/tv/vizbee/screendemo/vizbee) to your app under an appropriate package.
+Copy the template files under [vizbee package](app/src/main/java/tv/vizbee/screendemo/vizbee) to your app under an appropriate package.
 The following are the key components of above files

 #### VizbeeWrapper
 The `VizbeeWrapper.kt` acts as the primary interface for integrating Vizbee into your app.
 It manages SDK initialization and offers methods to seamlessly handle all aspects of Vizbee’s integration.